darkelfs56/helloworld_wasm/README.md

 # helloworld_wasm
 Introduction and learning about WASM in web development through my study group.

-**You can run a live local server to host the hello.html file and see its results in the browser console.**
+**You can run a live local server (VS Code extension exists for this) to host the hello.html file and see its results in the browser console.**

 ### Relevant links:
 1) https://hub.docker.com/r/emscripten/emsdk